bayfrontmedia/simple-pdo/docs/README.md

 **NOTE:** All exceptions thrown by Simple PDO extend `Bayfront\SimplePdo\Exceptions\SimplePDOException`, so you can choose to catch exceptions as narrowly or broadly as you like.

-First, see [getting started](getting-started.md) to create a Simple PDO instance.
-Once an instance is created, you can begin using Simple PDO.
+Whether using the Simple PDO `Db` class, or the query builder's `Query` class, a `PDO` instance is required.

+For more information on creating a `PDO` instance, see [PDO](pdo.md).

 ## Query builder

 Simple PDO includes a helpful query builder which you may choose to utilize.
 For more information, see [query builder](query-builder.md).

+## Simple PDO

+First, see [getting started](getting-started.md) to create a Simple PDO `Db` instance.
+Once an instance is created, you can begin using Simple PDO.

 ## Public methods